shajirhaider/Citizen_Portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

+## Prerequisite
+Node.js and npm must be preinstalled on the machine.

 ## Development server
+At first, run `npm install` at root folder of the project to install all the dependency.

 Run `npm run hmr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically replacement the change of any source files.